-For the first time in eight years of monitoring Robert W. Crown Memorial State Beach in Alameda, no cases of swimmer's itch were reported in 2011.
+For the second year in a row, no cases of swimmer's itch were reported at Robert W. Crown Memorial State Beach in Alameda, 2012.
 Swimmer's itch, also called cercarial dermatitis, appears as a skin rash caused by an allergic reaction to certain parasites found in specific birds and mammals.
 When these microscopic parasites are released from infected snails, they can burrow into the nearby swimmer's skin, causing an allergic reaction and rash.
 Swimmer's itch occurs when several factors converge at the optimal time of the summer: 1) the water temperature reaches the appropriate level for snails to reproduce and grow rapidly, 2) migrating aquatic birds infected with the parasite return from their winter habitats and 3) the frequency of swimmers and bathers peak during this period.